bergesinstitute/grafmethodenglish/book-5-unit-1.md

 🔹 *Have/has been* + verbo-*ing.* Duración del pasado al presente, con énfasis en
 el proceso continuo.

-*I have been studying English for two years.* (Llevo dos años estudiando inglés).

-*It has been raining all day.* (Lleva lloviendo todo el día).
+*I have been studying English for two years.
+It has been raining all day.*

-*She has been working at that company since March.*
-(Lleva trabajando en esa empresa desde marzo).

 > The present perfect emphasizes the result: *I have read three books.*
 > The present perfect continuous emphasizes the process: *I have been reading all day.*